-A Scrum and Agile professional directing and coaching development on a wide array of Homeland Security, Homeland Defense, and IC initiatives.
+Dr. Patrick McConnell is an Agile professional directing and coaching development on a wide array of Civilian, Homeland Security, Defense, and IC initiatives.
 Actively pursuing the Certified Scrum Trainer credential, while enabling solid Scrum practices in the area of Cyber Security and Information Assurance.

-Geostatistician and criminologist by training (doctorate in Criminal Justice), with an extensive background in the application of high level statistical and geographic techniques to a broad range of research and intelligence scenarios.
-Specializing in IT Integration for GIS, and managing at-risk projects and programs.
+Geostatistician and criminologist by training (doctorate in Criminal Justice), specializing in IT Integration for Geospatial and Cyber Security technologies, and coaching at-risk projects and programs.
 Certified Project Management Professional (PMP), Geographic Information Systems Professional (GISP), Certified Scrum Master (CSM), Certified Scrum Product Owner (CSPO), Certified Scrum Professional (CSP), and PMI - Agile Certifed Practitioner (PMI-ACP).

 GD-Advanced Information Systems (GD-AIS), Agile Coach and Trainer

-Working within GD-AIS's Cyber Systems Division, I serve as an Agile/Scrum coach for a range of projects and direct Scrum and Kanban development on large scale IT initiatives for a range of Federal missions.
-I also serve as Agile and Scrum trainer, providing orientation and instruction in Scrum, Kanban, and other Agile methods for new hires, clients, and subcontractors.
+Working within GD-AIS's Cyber Systems Division, I served as an Agile coach for a range of projects across the US Cyber Security and Cyber Defense mission space.
+Stood up and coached Scrum and Kanban teams on large, high profile programs, and established solid Agile Portfolio Management frameworks to manage Team-of-Teams DevOps execution.
+Provided Agile training, orientations, and primary instruction in Scrum, Kanban, and complimentary Agile practices for new hires, clients, and subcontractors.

 ArdentMC, Technical Project Manager